DmitryMyadzelets/italia/readme.md

 create tools to extract some usefull information from the source data.

 ## Tools
-Assume you have downloaded, extracted and (optionally) decoded `csv` file to the `csv/data.csv` file.
-Then you can run commands:
+Assume you have downloaded `zip` file, then extracted and (optionally) decoded `csv` file to the `csv/data.csv` file.
+Then you can run the commands:
 * `node tools/convert` - Convert `csv/data.csv` file to `json/data.json`
 * `node tools/extract` - Extract some JSON data (see below)